Research & Organizational Project

 Coordinated by CNRS, France project entitled "Sustainable Access Provision to Distributed Atmospheric Research Infrastructures" (ATMO-ACCESS) of joined forces in ACTRIS (including EUROCHAMP) and INGOS/ICOS, and expertise from other RIs (including IAGOS) with the overall objective to define modalities for sustainable provision of access in atmospheric research infrastructures.
 The project is a pilot that will propose the most suited modalities by which access provision to RI platforms could be granted in future EU programs in Horizon-Europe, addressing the organisation of ACCESS (Physical, Remote, Virtual) in distributed RIs and using the provision of TNA as benchmarking.
 The starting point in ATMO-ACCESS is clearly the work on access done as part of ENVRI-PLUS and ACTRIS PPP.
 Thus it is not a classical INFRAIA project, but a pilot dedicated to preparing future calls.

-NOTE: ATMO-ACCESS offers TRANS-NATIONAL-ACCESS (TNA), including physical and remote access to research infrastructures in three laboratories: Remote Sensing Laboratory (RS-Lab), Radiation Transfer Laboratory (RT-Lab) and Fluid Dynamics Laboratory (FD-Lab).
+NOTE: ATMO-ACCESS offers TRANS-NATIONAL-ACCESS (TNA), including physical and remote access to research infrastructures of Warsaw Observatory Station: Remote Sensing Laboratory (RS-Lab), Radiation Transfer Laboratory (RT-Lab) and Fluid Dynamics Laboratory (FD-Lab).

 Physical TNA access is coordinated by Łucja Janicka.